 Lions are the indisputable kings of the African bush and one of the most sought-after sightings on a safari.
-The excitement of seeing them is somewhat of a primal fascination.
-Thanks to their reassuringly feline name – Panthera leo – we know we are technically dealing with ‘cats’ but lions are startlingly huge, almost bear-sized.
-Their muscular, barrel-chested bodies and jutting chins let everyone know who the boss is – and it’s not the 2-legged creatures wearing sunglasses!
+It's incredibly exciting to see lions in Africa and somewhat of a primal fascination.
+Thanks to their reassuringly feline name – Panthera leo – we know we are technically dealing with 'cats' but lions are startlingly huge, almost bear-sized.
+Their muscular, barrel-chested bodies and jutting chins let everyone know who the boss is – and it's not the 2-legged creatures wearing sunglasses!

 Kruger National Park

-Home to most of the country’s wild lions, the Kruger National Park has always been South Africa’s premier destination for a lion safari.
+Home to most of the country's wild lions, the Kruger National Park has always been South Africa's premier destination for a lion safari.
 But Kruger is the size of Wales, and the distribution of its 2 000 lions is at the mercy of geography and climate.
 Areas of richer, grassier soils and higher rainfall support more animals to prey on, and so lion densities there are higher.
 Hot and dry northern Kruger is home to around five to six lions per 100km² (39 square miles), but the wetter and greener southern Kruger has more than twice that number.
-If you’re planning a Kruger lion safari – go south and central:
+If you're planning a Kruger lion safari, we recommend heading to these private reserves:

-No other area in the greater Kruger National Park offers a consistently spectacular big game experience as the private Sabi Sands Game Reserve.
+No other area in the greater Kruger National Park offers a consistently spectacular big game experience like the private Sabi Sands Game Reserve.
 It's not uncommon to spot all the members of the Big 5 on a single game drive in Sabi – especially the big cats like lion and leopard.
 This is one of the most reliable places to see lions in Africa.

 Unlike their tawny-coated, amber-eyed brethren, white lions have snowy fur and beautiful blue eyes – making them incredibly photogenic.
 Their paleness is not albinism but rather due to a harmless genetic quirk known as leucism.
 Because they occur naturally in the Timbavati Game Reserve, which is located to the north of the Sabi Sands on the western edge of the Kruger National Park, their Latin name is Panthera leo krugeri.
-Timbavati is actually an anglicization of the traditional name 'Tsimba Vati', which means 'Place where the star lions fell to Earth'.
+Timbavati is actually an anglicisation of the traditional name 'Tsimba Vati', which means 'place where the star lions fell to Earth'.
 Timbavati is your best bet to see white lions in Africa.

 If safaris to the Eastern Cape are straight-forward, then those to Sanbona Wildlife Reserve are even easier.
 Lying in the Little Karoo between the quaint towns of Barrydale and Montagu, Sanbona is a perfect detour on a Garden Route self-drive tour or a great stop-over if you're driving the scenic Route 62.
 About three hours after leaving Cape Town, you'll be pulling up at Sanbona, home to the White Lion Project and the extremely endangered and little-seen riverine rabbit.